6859-sp21/final-project-birds-eye-view/README.md

 ## Project Process Commentary
 Hour spent: 120 hours total

-In developing the project, the most difficult part is managing the logic of the story flows between different categories and the gamification.
-Because we have several categories and decades for the readers to choose from, the scrollytelling and game will need to update according to that choice.
-Making sure that the story still flows well even if the readers change their options is necessary.
-Also, the main focus of our visualization is the guessing game, and because there are a lot of moving pieces within the game and the synchronization between the map and the bar chart, this is the complicated part of the project.
+In developing the project, the most difficult part was managing the logic of the story flows between different categories and the gamification.
+Because we had several categories and decades for the readers to choose from, the scrollytelling and game needed to update according to that choice.
+Making sure that the story still flows well even if the readers change their options was necessary.
+Also, the main focus of our visualization was the guessing game, and because there were a lot of moving pieces within the game and the synchronization between the map and the bar chart, this was the complicated part of the project.

+We met several times over the past few weeks to brainstorm and downselect ideas, both our own and our peer reviewers'.
+We took notes in a Meeting Notes doc and divided work at these meetings.
+We also occasionally pair-programmed and helped each other debug.
+In a couple of the meetings, we decided the content of the presentations and even recorded them together for the MVP presentation.

 ## References
 ### Dataset